chriskuehl/fluffy/README.md

 database, so setup is very simple.

-Once you've adjusted the configuration, you can deploy fluffy the way you deploy any Flask app. fluffy is tested with Python version 3.4.
+Once you've adjusted the configuration, you can deploy fluffy the way you deploy any Flask app. fluffy is tested with Python versions 3.5 and 3.6.

 ### Command-line uploading tools